 And helping people figure out like what that change and circumstance might be after they do the thought work to figure out what the problem is first is just so important to people's success in terms of escaping a lot of their burnout.

-Katrina Ubell: And not to skip over the fact that I know you speak about it in the book, and I've had this experience too with clients where they came in so done with medicine, wanting out so badly, and then through coaching, they fall in love with their exact same job and nothing has changed there.
+Katrina Ubell: And not to skip over the fact that I know you speak about it in the book, and I've had this experience too with clients where they came in so done with medicine, wanting out so

 They actually like, not even just like find it acceptable, they love it.
 And so, that is available, like you don't necessarily have to make any outside changes.
 You don't have to like move around or uproot your family or anything like that.
 It's possible that what you have might actually be the dream job already.